kanishk-rezol/animeapp/README.md

 Thank you for taking the time to read through this project! 🙌 Your support and interest are truly appreciated.

-## 💬 Feedback and Contributions
+## 💬 Feedback

 Feel free to open an issue if you have any feedback or suggestions.
-If you'd like to contribute, please take a look at the [contributing guidelines](CONTRIBUTING.md).

 ## ⭐ Support This Project